BBC global audience rises by 14 million

 He said this was despite journalists facing "severe and varied" challenges.

-Mr Horrocks said these ranged, "from increased harassment and intimidation to persistent efforts to censor the BBC's news".'Significant cuts'
+Mr Horrocks said these ranged, "from increased harassment and intimidation to persistent efforts to censor the BBC's news".

 Mr Horrocks also said that BBC World Service had faced "significant cuts to funding" and was currently undergoing "disrupting and painful change".